How to register for the SQE1 and SQE2 assessments.

 Please let us know if you are not able to use our online registration and booking process.
 Contact us and we will work with you to find the best way to help.
 This may include agreeing with you other means of communication so that you can register, book assessments and provide us with information.

-We know that preparation for these assessments can be stressful for candidates and early confirmation of your reasonable adjustment arrangements may help to reduce some of the anxiety that you may have.
+We know that preparation for these assessments can be stressful for candidates and early confirmation of your reasonable adjustment plan may help to reduce some of the anxiety that you may have.
 You can also use this information to discuss with training providers, whether these adjustments could be replicated in your training and preparation courses, if appropriate to you.

 Contact details: equality.quality@sqe.sra.org.uk or 020 3486 3080